MagaliTrueAnalytics/Portfolio/Projet4/readme.md

 ## 📜 **License & Usage**
 This project is for **educational purposes**, demonstrating **data analytics workflows using Power BI**.
 For inquiries or collaboration, feel free to reach out! 🚀

----

-Would you like me to tweak any sections or add **specific details**? 😊
-I can also adjust Markdown formatting if needed! 🎨📖